Team980/Quickstart/README.md

 Visual Studio Code requires no additional configuration.
 (Note that the WPIib plugin is not currently supported.)

+When importing the project into your IDE, make sure to use the Gradle wrapper provided by the project.

 Finally, move the `Robot` and `Main` classes to a different package.
 Once you update the corresponding entry in the `build.gradle` configuration file, you're done!